 Here are a few more things to think before leaving home for Canada:

-- Arrival documentation for IEC work permit activation (proof of funds, proof of insurance, see below for more info)
+- Arrival documentation for IEC work permit activation (more details below)

 - Student loan payments

 - Advise the tax office of your departure